 Last week, April 10-12th, the California Catholic Conference Office of Restorative Justice in collaboration with Suzanne Nehaus and Cheryl Ward-Kaiser held a Bereavement Ministry "Train-the-Trainer" Training at Villa Maria del Mar in Santa Cruz, CA.

-We had seven different dioceses represented throughout the entire state of California.
+There were seven different dioceses represented throughout the entire state of California.
 Participants included but were not limited to deacons, trauma support volunteers, bereavement ministers, church leaders, and chaplains.
 Everyone enjoyed the training and saw it as very powerful, effective, and neccesary.
 All were left passionate to begin or continue the work in bereavement ministry.

 Participants were asked to evaluate anonymously the training and all stated being touched by the stories and sorrows shared.
 Most agree that this training is "essential for every parish, every wellness center, [and] every healing ministry that will come in contact with [the] aftermath of ever increasing violence in America."
 One participant stated that despite the experience being "hard at times", they were grateful "for the inspiration and renewed energy it has given [them] to widen the circle of compassionate listening in [their] diocese."